ObolNetwork/obol-docs/docs/gov/governance/delegate-guide.md

 ![RAF Portal Homepage](/img/RAFPortalExplainer1.png)

 2. Click the “projects” tab on the top of the page.
-Here you see the projects applying to the current RAF round.
+Here you see the projects applying to the current RAF round and that have been approved.

 ![RAF Portal Projects Page](/img/RAFPortalExplainer2.png)

-3. Add your favourite projects to your Ballot, after reviewing their impact.
+3. Add projects to your Ballot after reviewing their impact.
 (To examine a project, click anywhere on the project card to open the project details page.)
 Then, click on ‘View Ballot’ to visit the Ballot Page.

 ![RAF Portal Project Selection](/img/RAFPortalExplainer3.png)